SummaryRead the full fact sheet

 Remember, don’t throw chemicals in the toilet or down the drain.
 And, if you have empty chemical containers, wrap them before you throw them out.

 If you are unsure what to do with any household chemicals, call your council’s environmental health officer.
-You can also check out the advice from Sustainability Victoria (Tel.
-1300 363 744).
+You can also check out the advice from (Tel. ).

 What to do in a chemical emergency

 If you think you have been poisoned by chemicals, or that someone else has, look for the following symptoms:

 - headaches or blurred vision

 - drowsiness and fainting

 - burns or redness (particularly around the mouth, if the poison was swallowed).

 Poisoning can look like other conditions – such as a seizure, drunkenness or drug use, a stroke or an insulin reaction – so look for clues that may indicate poisoning.
 You may find empty pill bottles or packages, or burn marks or stains on furniture or the floor.
 Or you may detect a chemical smell.